CallumHoughton18/nextcloud-notes-rs/README.md

 # nxcloudnotes - a CLI text dumping tool for NextCloud

+## About

+nxcloudnotes is a command line tool, built using Rust, that allows you to easily dump text files to your NextCloud server.

+Built because I often need to dump notes while using the command line that I would later need access to on my phone :)

 **This project was purely done as a learning exercise for Rust, and so is not production ready.
 Crates used have been purposely kept to a minimum for this reason.**

 ## Installing